 Cheap and easy cod with pesto recipe

 In need of some brain food for those challenging lectures and hefty revision sessions?
-You can't go far wrong with this terrific cod dish, served with pesto, vegetables and potatoes.
+You can't go far wrong with this terrific cod traybake, served with a pesto crust, vegetables and potatoes.

-There's a big misconception that nutritious food isn't appetising, but we're about to blow that myth right out of the water with our fantastic cod with pesto recipe.
-Fish is full of Omega 3, which makes it great brain food.
+Cod fish is full of omega-3, which makes it great brain food.
 And as if that wasn't enough, it's super healthy too.

-Cooking up a healthy and delicious meal doesn't need to bust your budget.
+Cooking cod in the oven is definitely the simplest way to go in our eyes.
+And a healthy and delicious meal doesn't need to bust your budget or be complicated!
 This cod with pesto recipe – as well as all of its accompaniments – can be made for less than £7 and serves four people.

 So, if you have 45 minutes to spare, why not treat yourself to a nutritious and satisfying dinner?